Sylvia Park: Expansion

 Stage Three was opened 29 March 2007, and included a cinema (along with the biggest 35 mm permanent movie screen in the world, according to the Guinness World Records), Borders bookstore, 45 new stores, bars and restaurants, and 26 stores which were either new to New Zealand or did not yet have stores in shopping centres.

 Stage Four opened in June 2007, and finished the retail area of the centre, which now has 200 shops covering 6.5 ha of indoors space and is valued at NZ$450 million.

 The opening of the relocated Sylvia Park railway station in July 2007, directly adjacent to the eastern side of the shopping centre, as required by the resource consent of the centre, links Sylvia Park to the Auckland rail network via the Eastern Line.
 As of May 2017, trains arrive at Sylvia Park at least every 20 minutes on weekdays from each direction.

+A residential expansion within the shopping centre and business park's grounds opened in July 2024 with 295 build-to-rent apartments.

+On 4 December 2025, IKEA will open its first New Zealand store at Sylvia Park.
+It will have free parking, a Swedish Bistro, Swedish Restaurant, Swedish Food Market, as well as a Småland kids play area.
+The store is 34,000 square metres.

 Plans

 The opening of Stage Five was planned for 2008 and to add NZ$200 million of office space in four separate buildings.
 Kiwi Income noted that it had always planned to develop offices around the perimeter of the centre, but had delayed this until the retail was starting to take off.
 Kiwi Property have begun the $280 million expansion, which sees the construction of a nine-floor office block and 20,000 square meters of addition retail space.
-It opened on October 15, 2020.
+It opened on 15 October 2020.